 The Executive Board takes office on the day following the General Assembly that takes place during the Annual Meeting.
 The business year ends on the day of the General Assembly that takes place during the following Annual Meeting.
 The financial report covers a full fiscal year.

 The Executive Board can approve the creation of Committees.
-The term existence of all such committees shall cease at the end of the business year.
+The term existence of all such committees shall cease at the end of the business year, unless stated otherwise by the Executive Board.

-The registration fee shall be determined by the Program Chair.
-Reduced fees can be offered to Members of the ESC and to student participants.
+The registration fee shall be proposed by the Conference Local Organizer and be subject to approval by the Executive Board.
+Reduced fees shall be offered to Members of the ESC and to student participants.

-The Executive Board will make appropriate financial arrangements with the local organizers.
+The Executive Board will make appropriate financial arrangements with the Conference Local Organizers.

 The General Assembly shall determine the membership dues, decide upon the budget and ratify the accounts that have been presented by the Executive Board and approved by the auditors.